SumoLogic/sumologic-kubernetes-collection/deploy/docs/SideBySidePrometheus.md

 # How to install our Prometheus side by side with your existing Prometheus

 When installing our Helm Chart it is possible to have more than one Prometheus server running in the same cluster.
-However, do note that you cannot have more than one Prometheus Operator running in the same cluster.
 This document will take you through the steps to set up Sumo Logic collection when you have an existing Prometheus Operator you wish to keep intact.

 **Note**: Make sure your `Prometheus Operator` and/or `Prometheus Operator Chart` are compatible with the version used by the Collection